ssrikantan/langgraph-multi-agent-travel-sample/README.md

 ## Streaming vs Non-Streaming (CRITICAL)

-### ⚠️ STREAMING IS REQUIRED FOR TOOL-CALLING AGENTS
+### ⚠️ Non-Streaming Issues with Tool-Calling Agents

-When the agent calls tools (which it does for most travel queries), **streaming mode is required**.
+When the agent calls tools (which it does for most travel queries), the **default adapter** has issues with non-streaming mode.

-### The Problem with Non-Streaming Mode
+### The Problem with Default Adapter

-Non-streaming requests to tool-calling agents return **sparse null arrays** that cause parse errors:
+The default `LanggraphMessageStateConverter` uses `stream_mode="updates"` for non-streaming requests, which produces intermediate step outputs.
+When tools are called, this results in **sparse null arrays**:

 ```json
 {